stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 While these examples are quite interesting,
 they are not really useful, are they?
-This is, because they are too
+That's because they are too
 specialized.
 We'd like to have a *general* function for mapping
 vectors of any length.
 Instead of using concrete lengths in type signatures,
 we can also use *variables* as already seen in the definition of `Vect`.
-This allows us declare the general case:
+This allows us to declare the general case:

 ```idris
 mapVect' : (a -> b) -> Vect n a -> Vect n b